 You will need to retire or repower your 2009 or older engine based on the compliance schedule below.
 There are two schedules, one for lighter trucks and buses and one for heavier trucks and buses.
 Look on your vehicle to determine the GVWR.
 See the compliance schedule below for details.

 Currently, there are limited options available.
-These options require reporting in CARB's TRUCRS reporting system.
+These options require reporting in TRUCRS.
 If a vehicle does not qualify for these options, it must follow the engine model year compliance schedule.

-Low-use vehicles travel less than 1,000 miles per year, including those that are not operated (even if they have a non-op registration).
+Low-use vehicles are vehicles that travel less than 1,000 miles per year, including vehicles that are not operated (even if they have a non-op registration).
 A vehicle that travels more than 1,000 miles annually can use the low-use vehicle exemption as long as it operates less than 1,000 miles within California each year.
 The low-use option allows the vehicle to be exempt from PM filter and engine replacement requirements.
-Annual odometer reporting is required.
-Annual reporting in the TRUCRS reporting system is required to demonstrate compliance with this option.
+Annual odometer reporting in TRUCRS is required to demonstrate compliance with this option.
+Third party records must be kept and provided upon request to obtain and maintain this exemption.

 Low-use Exemption Fact Sheet